KEACS/DAT14V1/2nd_semester/03_brush_up_project/readme.md

 Each group will precent their project next week (Tuesday, dat14v1 - Wednesday dat14w) in the first lesson.
 Each group only have 5 minutes for the presentation, so you need to plan what you want to show.

+**The presentation of your project should contain**
+* A short demonstration of your program.
+* Show the connection between your design diagrams and your code
-**The presentation of your project should contain an explenation of how you used git and Github in your group, and an evaluation on how it went (pros & cons).**
+* An explanation of how you used git and Github in your group, and an evaluation on how it went (pros & cons).

 All group members also has to push the source code to their own hand-in/Exercises repository on GitHub.